-This LDM uses the SI1, SI2, SO1 and SO2 pins of the master and slave for a RTS/CTS handshake.
+This LDM uses the SI1, SI2, SO1 and SO2 pins of the master and slave for a RTS /CTS handshake.
 To perform this task, the signaling channels are used for transmitting the RTS CTS handshake.
 The input at SI1 of the master UDLT is the RTS signal.
 This information is transmitted to the SO1 of the slave UDLT chip.
 At this point, the signal is looped around into SI1 of the slave UDLT, and it is transmitted to SO1 of the master UDLT.
-This signal at SO1 is the master is CTS signal.
-A similar configuration is used for the slave's RTS/CTS handshake on the SI2/SO2 channel.
-This allows the RTS/CTS handshake to verify that the communication link is operating.
+This signal at SO1 is the master's CTS signal.
+A similar configuration is used for the slave's RTS /CTS handshake to verify that the communication link is operating.